zymosisus/unkleDrewMinecraftServer/readme.md

-# Info
-## UnkleDrew's Minecraft Server
+# UnkleDrew's Minecraft Server

-This is a Dockerized version of my minecraft server
+## Info

+I started this project to Dockerize my Minecraft server.
+My previous server was hosted on a MineOS image running in a VirtualBox VM.
+Maintenance become too much as I was using out of date plugins, and building new versions of both the Spigot Server and the plugings and testing them became problematic.
+CI/CD, Docker looked like interesting tools to migrate to. **This project should not be considered complete in any way :)**

+(Add information about enviornments)

-- Downloads the Spigot Build tools and builds Spigot
+- Downloads the Spigot Build tools and builds the Spigot.jar server file.
 - Clone Plugin Repos and build
 - Copies Built Server Jar and Plugin files to the Server Data Volume